 Male graduates on average earn more than female graduates; the first group banks $72K per year, but the second group takes home only around $52K.

 Among UC graduates, the biggest earners are Aerospace Engineers, who haul in approximately $129K on average.
 Next on the list are Electrical Engineers and Human Resources Directors, bringing in $91K and $84K, respectively.
 Staff Accountants pick up about $40K in financial rewards, representing the lowest-paid position among alumni.

-UC alumni seem to appreciate living in Cincinnati, and a majority of grads actually choose to stay and find employment here after completing their coursework.
-It is also not uncommon to find former UC students living and working in Pittsburgh, Pa. — this top-paying city is a popular destination with a median salary of $100K.
-UC alumni in Washington, DC can often be found sliding in at the lower end of the pay scale, where median paychecks are the smallest at about $59K.
-Neighboring Cleveland, Ohio is another common pick among UC grads, along with Raleigh, N.C.
+UC alumni seem to appreciate living in Cincinnati, and the larger part of grads actually choose to stay and find employment here after completing their coursework.
+UC alumni seeking the highest salaries end up in Pittsburgh, Pa., which offers a median salary of $100K.
+Washington, DC is a popular spot for former UC students at the opposite end of the pay scale; in fact, average salaries there are the lowest at $59K.
+Graduates of UC also relocate to Cleveland, Ohio, which is not far away, and Raleigh, N.C.

 Benefits and Perks

-Indiana University graduates, who earn around $58K on average, make a similar amount to UC grads.
-The University of Louisville, Ohio State University-Main Campus, and the University of Kentucky are also similar to UC.
+Indiana University graduates, who earn approximately $58K on average, make a similar amount to UC grads.
+Other schools similar to UC include the University of Louisville, Ohio State University-Main Campus, and the University of Kentucky.